 Many inns, farmhouses, and cottages underwent demolition throughout the decades, some of which had stood for centuries.
 Many had succumbed to fire or became dilapidated due to sheer neglect or age, and as such, became safety hazards.
 Others were removed to make way for new structures and developments.
 The precise location of where the inn once stood is unknown.

 All research thus far has been carried out by the designer of this site, who is knowledgeable on the life and works of Van Gogh.
 The next step to further determine authenticity leaves no option other than scientific analysis.

-To determine authenticity, the painting needs to undergo specific research studies, including what we have learned with regards to Van Gogh’s choice of paint and canvas.
+To determine authenticity, the painting needs to undergo additional scientific studies, in addition to what we have learned thus far through X-Rays, UV, IR, and knowledge gathered with regards to Van Gogh’s choice of paint and canvas.

 Researchers can also pinpoint a time line from the particular paints Vincent used, for example, Tanguy’s paints were of poorer quality than all others, so again paints used from this supplier can determine an approximate time frame.

 Analytical methods used to identify colorants in art include:

 Chromatographic methods, Mass spectrometry, Multispectral imaging, Optical microscopy (PLM), Scanning electron microscopy with energy dispersive (or WDS) analysis, X-ray fluorescence analysis, Infrared/Raman spectroscopy, X-ray powder diffraction and more.